nterreri/thesis/report/appendix.md

 Finally, it would be necessary to alter the *bot_builder* module to include the new or modified implementation, as this would need to know and name (import) the new implementations.
-See Chapter 2 for a discussion of alternatives to RiveScript.

 ### Categorizer